Capacity

 Improving our understanding of the factors affecting the ecosystem’s response to pollution load reductions could better focus our management strategies and efforts.
 These factors include:

-• The lag time between the implementation of BMPs and improvements in water quality.
+• The “lag time” between the implementation of best management practices (BMPs) and improvements in water quality;

-• The factors (in addition to nitrogen, phosphorus and sediment loads) that affect dissolved oxygen, water clarity, submerged aquatic vegetation and chlorophyll a.
+• The factors (in addition to nitrogen, phosphorus and sediment loads) that affect dissolved oxygen, water clarity, submerged aquatic vegetation and chlorophyll;

-• The effects of population change and economic influence on restoration activities.
+• The effects of population change and economic influence on restoration activities; and

 • The relationship between improvements in water quality and the recovery of fish and shellfish habitat.